jpierkunke/CSSS-Math-Camp-2023/index.md

 ## Welcome to Math Camp!

-Historically, Math Camp has been a 5-day review course covering algebra, matrix algebra, calculus, and probability.
-This year, lectures will be uploaded before the week of Math Camp.
-Lectures are intended to be watched outside of synchronous class time.
-During our synchronous Zoom meetings, we will discuss topics from lectures, address questions, and work through examples together and in small groups.
-The programming language R will be introduced in synchronous afternoon labs, where we will work through examples together over Zoom (no preparation is necessary for lab).
+Since 2014, Math Camp has provided a 5-day review course covering algebra, matrix algebra, calculus, and probability.
+This year's math camp will be offered in a hybrid format.

-  **Instructor:** Peter Gao, Graduate Student, Dept. of Statistics
-  **TA:** Jessica Kunke, Graduate Student, Dept. of Statistics
+  **Instructor:** Jess Kunke, PhD Student, Department of Statistics **TA:** Erin Lipman, PhD Student, Department of Statistics

 ## Schedule